panda3d/panda3d-docs/README.md

   the class prefix, or ``:meth:`~.NodePath.reparentTo()` `` if you just want to show the name of the method, like `reparentTo()`.
 You can use custom text as well, like ``:meth:`myNodePath.reparentTo(render) <.NodePath.reparentTo>` ``.
+* When removing a page, please edit the `_static/redirects.json` file to create a redirect to a page that contains similar content.
+There is nothing more frustrating to a user than having existing bookmarks, links from other sites, and links from Google turn up 404 pages.
+The redirect file is processed by a custom 404 handler on the server, so redirects of existing pages do not work.
 * See the [Python guide](https://devguide.python.org/documenting/#style-guide)
   for more information.